Best small 4x4s to buy 2021

 A mid-life facelift for the second generation BMW X1 included mild exterior changes, although the interior now sports a larger infotainment screen in higher-spec models - at 10.25 inches.

-The plug-in hybrid powertrain from the MINI Countryman Plug-in Hybrid will expand the BMW X1’s engine line-up in 2020, providing an emissions free range of over 31 miles.
+The plug-in hybrid powertrain from the MINI Countryman Plug-in Hybrid has expanded the BMW X1’s engine line-up, providing an emissions free range of over 31 miles.
 Otherwise, there’s the usual mix of frugal yet punchy three-cylinder turbo petrol and four-cylinder petrol and diesel engines in 18i, 20i, 18d and 20d guises, plus the 25e plug-in hybrid version

 Fiat Panda 4x4